The Study

 Scientists made a special muscle switch (VDR) work harder in rats and their muscles grew bigger.
 In people who lifted weights for 20 weeks, those whose muscles made more of this switch also gained more muscle mass — even if their vitamin D levels didn’t change.

-VDR expression correlated with muscle growth in humans—but not with strength gains or blood vitamin D levels.
+- 3Humans: VDR levels went up with muscle gain, but not with strength or vitamin D in blood.

 Publication